-Barr calls prospect of Trump running for president again ‘dismaying’ and GOP should ‘look forward’ to others
+Barr calls prospect of Trump running for president again ‘dismaying,’ says GOP should ‘look forward’ to others

 “I did not think, from what I heard, that Trump ‘incited’ violence in the legal sense,” Barr writes.
 “Incitement has a legal definition, and Trump’s statements would not fit that definition in any American court.”

-Barr writes that he repeatedly informed Trump, though his staff, that the Justice Department was not finding evidence to support his claims of fraud.
+Barr writes that he repeatedly informed Trump, through his staff, that the Justice Department was not finding evidence to support his claims of fraud.
 The issue came to a head in December 2020, when Barr said as much publicly to the Associated Press.

 Barr wrote that White House Chief of Staff Mark Meadows conveyed to him that the president was upset over his comments but that initially Meadows seemed more concerned with another issue.
 That same day, Barr had revealed publicly that he had appointed Durham as a special counsel, giving him extra protections in the next administration.
 Barr writes that he was initially confused by Meadows’s concern.